camdell/Open-Science-Toolbox/slides.md

 *Creative Commons Licenses are often preferred due*

-These licenses do not have statments about source code distribution and therefore are not fit for software.
+These licenses do not have statements about source code distribution and therefore are not fit for software.
     - [Can I apply a Creative Commons license to software?](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software)
 **Creative Commons License Clauses**
 BY: credit must be given to the creator.
 SA: Adaptations must be shared under the same terms.
 NC: Only noncommercial uses of the work are permitted.
-SA: Adaptations must be shared under the same terms.
 ND: No derivatives or adaptations of the work are permitted.

 **Creative Commons Licenses**